asfktz/fundamentals-of-software-architecture/01-introduction.md

 3. Because software evolves rapidly, creating a definition for software architecture today will most likely be outdated in a few years.
 4. Resources and materials on software architecture have only historical relevance.
 They're things that architects have tried, only to realize the damaging side effects some time later.
 Solutions that were once valid cannot work now because the context has changed.
 ## Defining Software Architecture
-Some architects think of the architecture as the _blueprint_ of the system, others as the _roadmap_ for developing it.
+Some architects think of architecture as the blueprint of the system, while others see it as the roadmap for developing it.
 The issue is understanding what both the blueprint and roadmap actually contain.
-When an architect analyzes an architecture, what is analyzed?
+When an architect analyzes an architecture, what is being analyzed?

 Software architecture consists of:
 - _Structure_